johnshaff/Azure-Storage/README.md

 # Azure PowerShell Scripts for Storage Account Management

 This repository contains PowerShell scripts for managing your Azure Storage Account and it's associated services.
-All scripts have been pre-tested with Azure using PowerShell 7.4.5.
+All scripts have been pre-tested with Azure using `PowerShell 7.4.5` the `Az Module 12.1.0` and `azure-cli 2.62.0`.
 Azure Storage is actually a collection of diverse storage services for different storage purposes.
 Each directory within this repo is dedicated to one of these associated services and has a short explainer on the service and a breakdown of the scripts dedicated to that directory's service.

 ## Understanding Azure Storage and Associated Services